 Auto Replies provide an automated means to immediately engage the candidate, set expectations on follow-up steps like phone screens, and introduce your company's culture.
 When a candidate applies to a job, SmartRecruiters will automatically respond with an Auto Reply to the email they provide on their application.

-- Companies with a Corporate plan can create additional Auto Replies, and designate each reply for specific groups of jobs by assigning Org field values.
+On the Corporate and Global plans, Admins can customize the Default Auto Reply, or create additional Auto Replies, and designate each reply for specific groups of jobs by assigning Org field values.
+Candidates who apply to a job without an assigned a custom Auto Reply will receive the Default Auto Reply.

 Each job can have one Auto Reply.
 This Auto Reply is branded with your company’s name (or the specific brand associated with the job, if your company has multiple brands).